 When you use WordPress then you can customize the functions and look of your website even more to make it a better experience both for you and for your audience.

 You do that by adding small programs called plugins to your website.
 Most of them are free.

 Here are my 5 most valuable plugins that I use on my website (the first three can easily be found in the plugin area of your WordPress control panel):

 - Akismet – the more popular your website becomes the more spam comments your articles or posts will receive.
 This one keeps the spammers filtered away.

-- Fast Secure Contact Form – I use this on my contact page so people can email me but at the same time it prevents automatic spam emails from being sent to my inbox (you can in my experience get a lot of that if you don’t have a filter like this).
+- WP Forms Lite – I use this on my contact page so people can email me but at the same time it prevents automatic spam emails from being sent to my inbox (you can in my experience get a lot of that if you don’t have a filter like this).

-- W3 Total Cache – Absolutely essential.
+- WP Rocket – Absolutely essential and the best cache plugin I have found.
 This is a plugin that will make your website load faster and put less stress on your hosting account.
-It’s very important to have it to prevent your website from crashing when one of your articles or other content goes viral on social media or is mentioned on a popular website and many thousands of visitors may pour in quickly.
+It's very important to have it to prevent your website from crashing when one of your articles or other content goes viral on social media or is mentioned on a popular website and many thousands of visitors may pour in quickly.